Cacti/documentation/Principles-of-Operation.md

 Framework.
 Thought the dozens of plugins and user contributed Graph Templates, the sky is the limit as to what can be done using the Cacti Framework.
-It's stood the test of time now in it's 19th year of existance in the Open Source world.
+It's stood the test of time now in it's 19th year of existence in the Open Source world.

 ---
 Copyright (c) 2004-2021 The Cacti Group